Sugared Cranberries as Garnish for Cocktails, Dessert & More

 Because they’re grown in bogs you might think these scarlet fruits come from soggy plants in swampy conditions.
 But in actuality, cranberries grow on dry ground, on little, trailing plants – sort of like strawberries.
 Because cranberries have pockets of air under their skin, they will float if their growing area, or bog, is flooded.

 However, there are a number of varieties of cranberries that are dry-harvested, without flooding.
-I find that the cranberries that are dry-harvested have a more intense flavor.
-My recipe for Sugared Cranberries works best with dry harvested fruit if you can get your hands on some.
-But don’t worry if you can’t!
-The recipe is also delicious and equally beautiful with the bag of cranberries you find in the produce aisle of your local grocery store.
+I find that dry-harvested cranberries have a more intense flavor.
+My cocktail garnish cranberries recipe works best with dry harvested fruit.

 This site is all about the use of foods for romantic occasions.
 And this cranberry candy has more to offer than just a romantic red hue.
 Cranberries are actually considered aphrodisiacs.
 They are linked with both heart health and sexual health.
-Here’s some more information on all the reasons you should eat more cranberries.
+Here’s some information on all the reasons you should eat more cranberries.

 Sugared Cranberries